northwesternmutual/regent/docs/README.md

 ## Composition

 All regent rules can be composed using built in composition functions.
-Each composition function takes regent rules, and returns a regent rule.
+Each composition function takes regent rules, or boolean literals, and returns a regent rule.

 ### and